Naamloos/MangoTango/README.md

 # 😸 MangoTango
-A simple web panel for Minecraft servers using Geyser+Floodgate users to handle whitelist requests for both Java and Bedrock players.
+A simple web panel for Minecraft servers using Geyser+Floodgate to handle whitelist requests for both Java and Bedrock players.

 This application was initially written in about half a day.